-4.2.2 Helical Pile Installation:
+4.2.1 Helical Pile Installation with Support Bracket:

-- An area must be excavated immediately adjacent to the building foundation to expose the footing, bottom of grade beam, stem wall or column to a width of at least 24 inches and at least 12 inches below the bottom of the footing or grade beam. - 2.
-The vertical and bottom faces of the footing or grade beam must, to the extent possible, be smooth and at right angles to each other for the mounting of the support bracket.
-The surfaces in contact with the support bracket must be free of all dirt, debris and loose concrete so as to provide firm bearing surfaces. - 3.
-The spread footing or grade beam, if applicable, must be notched to allow the support bracket seat to mount directly under the bearing load of the stem or basement wall. - 4.
+- An area must be excavated immediately adjacent to the building foundation to expose the footing, bottom of grade beam, stem wall or column to a width of at least 24 inches and at least 12 inches below the bottom of the footing or grade beam. - The vertical and bottom faces of the footing or grade beam must, to the extent possible, be smooth and at right angles to each other for the mounting of the support bracket.
+The surfaces in contact with the support bracket must be free of all dirt, debris and loose concrete so as to provide firm bearing surfaces. - The spread footing or grade beam, if applicable, must be notched to allow the support bracket seat to mount directly under the bearing load of the stem or basement wall. - 4.
 A hydraulic torque driver head is used to install the helical pile.
 A helical lead section which has helical plates attached is installed first.
 The helical lead section must be pinned to the rotary torque driver and advanced into the ground by rotating the helical pile.
 Additional extension shafts must be added as required to advance the pile through unstable soils as required to bear in a load-bearing stratum.
 The support bracket can be placed on the pile after the lead section and any extensions with helical plates have been embedded into the soil.
 The remaining pile extensions can be installed through the bracket sleeve. - 5.
-Advancement of the pile will continue until the minimum installation torque is achieved as specified by the torque correlation method to support the allowable design loads of the structure using a torque factor (K_t) of 9 ft-1 (29.5 m-1) for the 27/8-inch-diameter (73 mm) pile; or a K_t value of 7 ft-1 (22.9m-1) for the 31/2-inch-diameter (89 mm) pile).
-The installation torque must not exceed 8,200 ft-lb (11 110 N-m) for the 27/8-inch-diameter (73 mm) pile; or 14,000 ft-lb (18 967 N-m) for the 31/2-inch-diameter (89 mm) pile. - 6.
+Advancement of the pile will continue until the minimum installation torque is achieved as specified by the torque correlation method to support the allowable design loads of the structure using a torque factor (K_t) of 9 ft-1 (29.5 m-1) for the 27/8-inch-diameter (73 mm) pile; a K_t value of 7 ft-1 (22.9m-1) for the 31⁄2-inch-diameter (89 mm) pile); or a K_t value of 5.5 ft-1 (18.0 m-1) for the 41⁄2-inch-diameter (114 mm) pile.
+The installation torque must not exceed 8,200 ft-lb (11,129 N-m) for the 27/8-inch-diameter (73 mm) pile; 14,000 ft-lb (19,002 N-m) for the 31⁄2-inch-diameter (89 mm) pile; or 21,850 ft-lb (29,656 N-m) for the 41⁄2-inch-diameter (114 mm). - 6.
 After piling termination, the excess piling must be cut off squarely at a sufficient height to allow for foundation lifting.
 If the support bracket has not already been installed, it should be installed now.
-The support strap assembly must be installed on the support bracket, and the lifting tool placed on the head of the pile. - 7.
-Lifting of the structure or proof loading of the pile can be performed using the hydraulic rams.
-Lifting of the structure must be verified by the registered design professional to ensure that the foundation and/or superstructure are not overstressed.

-- 8. Once the foundation has been raised and/or stabilized, the nuts on the support strap assembly must be snugtightened to secure the support strap and bracket to the pile.
+The support strap assembly must be installed on the support bracket, and the lifting tool placed on the head of the pile. - Lifting of the structure or proof loading of the pile can be performed using the hydraulic rams.
+Lifting of the structure must be verified by the registered design professional to ensure that the foundation and/or superstructure are not overstressed. - Once the foundation has been raised and/or stabilized, the nuts on the support strap assembly must be snug-tightened to secure the support strap and bracket to the pile.
 The lifting tool and hydraulics must then be removed. - The excavation must be back-filled and the soil properly compacted.
 Excess soil and any debris must be removed.

-4.2.3 Floor Slab Bracket Helical Pile Installation:
+4.2.2 Floor Slab Bracket Helical Pile Installation: